jenkinsci/job-dsl-plugin/docs/Job-reference.md

-        status(String worstResult, String bestResult) // Run if worstResult <= (current build status) <= bestResult shell(String command) // Run if shell script succeeds (Since 1.23) batch(String command) // Run if batch script succeeds (Since 1.23) fileExits(String file, BaseDir baseDir) // Run if file exists relative to baseDir.
+        status(String worstResult, String bestResult) // Run if worstResult <= (current build status) <= bestResult shell(String command) // Run if shell script succeeds (Since 1.23) batch(String command) // Run if batch script succeeds (Since 1.23) fileExists(String file, BaseDir baseDir) // Run if file exists relative to baseDir.
 BaseDir can be one of JENKINS_HOME, ARTIFACTS_DIR and WORKSPACE (Since 1.23) not(Closure condition) // Run if the condition is not satisfied (Since 1.23) and(Closure... conditions) // Run if all conditions are satisfied (Since 1.23) or(Closure... conditions) // Run if any condition is satisfied (Since 1.23)